Acquired brain injury: Memory

+Causes

+Relations to Acquired Brain injury can occur in a variety of ways.
+In adults aged 65 plus, 82.9% of hospitalizations were related to falls, about 13% experienced death shortly after.
+Furthermore, transportation related accidents were around 9% in correlation to brain injury.
+The number of hospitalizations related to brain injury is only increasing as well.
+Tripping, slipping, or stumbling is one of the biggest ways of experiencing these brain related injuries.

+Additionally, an acquired brain injury can happen due to anoxia.
+This is often caused by carbon monoxide poisoning or drowning, as the lack of oxygen in these situations causes cell death.

 Management

 Rehabilitation following an acquired brain injury does not follow a set protocol, due to the variety of mechanisms of injury and structures affected.
 Rather, rehabilitation is an individualized process that will often involve a multi-disciplinary approach.
 The rehabilitation team may include but is not limited to nurses, neurologists, physiotherapists, psychiatrists (particularly those specialized in Brain Injury Medicine), occupational therapists, speech-language pathologists, music therapists, and rehabilitation psychologists.
 Physical therapy and other professions may be utilized post- brain injury in order to control muscle tone, regain normal movement patterns, and maximize functional independence.
 Rehabilitation should be patient-centered and guided by the individual's needs and goals.

 There is some evidence that rhythmic auditory stimulation is beneficial in gait rehabilitation following a brain injury.
 Music therapy may assist patients to improve gait, arm swing while walking, communication, and quality of life after experiencing a stroke.
 Newer treatment methods such as virtual reality and robotics remain under-researched; however, there is reason to believe that virtual reality in upper limb rehabilitation may be useful, following an acquired brain injury.

 Due to few random control trials and generally weak evidence, more research is needed to gain a complete understanding of the ideal type and parameters of therapeutic interventions for treatment of acquired brain injuries.

 For more information on therapeutic interventions for acquired brain injury, see stroke and traumatic brain injury.